Yani Stevenheydens: 2025

 Stevenheydens was set up for a step up to Eurocup-3 in 2025 after a successful 2024 season.
 However, a lack of budget forced him to compete in a third F4 season, moving over to the F4 Spanish Championship with MP Motorsport.
 He joined the team for the Eurocup-4 Spanish Winter Championship, where he finished 13th overall, taking one win in the sprint race at Navarra.
-He was not present for the first two rounds of the main season.

 Eurocup-3

 Despite earlier announcements that he would not be competing in the 2025 Eurocup-3 season, GRS Team announced in May 2025 that Stevenheydens would be racing for them.
 He joined the same team for the final round of the Eurocup-3 Spanish Winter Championship, where he took a best finish of 11th in race two.
 After being away from the championship since round two in Portimão, he would return during the final round in Barcelona.